Shoeboxed/api/README.md

 at which we will retry the notification are `2^n * 90`, where `n` is the number of retries between 1 and 10; the resulting number is the number of seconds after the original notification at which we will attempt to retry.

-In the near future, we will also support sending notifications for document status changes for users that have granted access to a particular API application, instead of only tracking status changes for documents that have been created by one.

 # Support